henrikhorluck/tdt4140-washlists/README.md

 ![](/uploads/855ef9c2f8fb3b0b9fad9521a9f8c2a0/image.png)

-Below is a quick start guide on how to run the web applications backend and frontend.
+Below is a guide on how to run the web application's backend and frontend.
 Be sure to check out the [wiki](https://gitlab.stud.idi.ntnu.no/tdt4140-2020/28/-/wikis/home) for more detailed documentation like a user manual and development routines.